kartikphulwari01-afk/Project-Blackout/README.md

 # Project-Blackout
 Project Blackout — A controlled cybersecurity research project focused on web-based malware propagation, attack simulation, threat detection, and security analysis.

-## MOSAIC E-commerce Core
-This repository contains the full-stack code for MOSAIC, a premium e-commerce platform designed with Next.js 14, Tailwind CSS, and Prisma.

 ## Getting Started
 First, install the dependencies:
 ```bash